-Students already enrolled in the Epidemiology MPH/MS program who are accepted into the Epidemiology PhD program may transfer all of their credits, with a grade of B or higher, toward their doctoral degree.
-Students who have already graduated with an MPH/MS in Epidemiology and are then accepted into the Epidemiology PhD program may transfer all of their master's degree credits toward their doctoral degree if the date of graduation was within 5 years of matriculation into the doctoral program.
+• Students already enrolled in the Epidemiology MPH/MS program who are accepted into the Epidemiology PhD program may transfer up to 45 credits, with a grade of B or higher, toward their doctoral degree.
+Students who have already graduated with an MPH/MS in Epidemiology and are then accepted into the Epidemiology PhD program may transfer up to 45 of their master's degree credits toward their doctoral degree if the date of graduation was within 5 years of matriculation into the doctoral program.
 If the MPH/MS graduation date was greater than 5 years before matriculation into the doctoral program, a maximum of 24 credits may be transferred.